SSbug696/ForceJS/README.md

 ### ForceJS
----
-##### What and why?

-###### The fastest and flexible framework!
-You can create simple websites, and websites based on the principles of isomorphism!
+##### The fastest and flexible framework.
+You can create simple websites, and websites based on the principles of isomorphism.
 Monomorphic code that allows to ignore the differences between conventional http and websockets.
 ---
 ##### What can?
 Basic routing, layer, middlware, support for Web Sockets.